Table of Contents[Hide][Show]

 #7 Ultimate Chicken Horse

-Those looking to get some competitive gameplay in then you can’t go wrong with Ultimate Chick Horse.
-It’s a fun little party platformer where players take the role of animal and race through a series of difficult levels in hopes of racking up points.
-Each level is filled with obstacles and hazards which makes it tough to maneuver through in a race to reach the finish line first.
-This is also a very quick game with rounds only lasting a minute which means that not only are you racing to reach the end first but you’ll also have to deal with a timer.
-It’s a simple party game that you’ll likely have a blast playing with family and friends.
+Those looking for competitive gameplay can’t go wrong with Ultimate Chicken Horse.
+This fun little party platformer transforms players into animals and has them racing through a series of difficult levels in hopes of racking up points.
+Each level is filled with obstacles and hazards.
+This is also a very quick game with rounds only lasting a minute, meaning that not only are you racing to reach the end first but you’ll also have to deal with a timer.
+It’s a simple party game perfect for playing with family and friends.

 #6 Diablo III

 The Diablo franchise has been around for decades and while we all wait for the next mainline installment to release, we can still pick up and enjoy Diablo 3.
 This action RPG still holds up just as well today, giving the definitive loot-filled hack-and-slash gameplay experience.
 A traditional Diablo game, players pick a class, head into different levels, fight off a slew of demonic enemies, and gather all kinds of loot.
 You’ll find all sorts of equipment to further buff your character and working with another player will make for some epic questing and fast leveling.